Go to main contentGo to footer

 On August 17, 1379, a resolution from the hospital indicated the existence of a pilgrim shelter and ordered its doubling in an identical room.

-Sala San Leopoldo
+San Leopoldo hall

 The San Leopoldo hall has hosted the Children's Art Museum Collection since 2008.
 Inside there are international works dedicated to the world of childhood.